HermesMarc/HermesMarc/README.md

 ### Hey there, I'm Marc! 👋

-I'm a mathematician by trade, but arguably more of a logician by practice.
+I'm a mathematician by training, but arguably more of a logician by practice.
 As you can see below, I have done some work on the intersection of computer-verified mathematics, first-order arithmetic and computability theory, in particular making use of an approach coined _synthetic computability_.

 I am currently looking for a PhD position in the area of mathematical logic, interested in continuing research on mechanized mathematics, topics like paraconsistent logics, the boundaries of the incompleteness theorems, or combinations of these themes.